 Some types of pies will be exceedingly familiar and perhaps a little boring (apple pie, anyone?).
 Others are much more unusual.
 With any luck, some of the pies on this list are ones that you’ve never even thought about before.

 Pies aren’t that hard to make.
 And, once you’ve got the basics down, you can easily tweak the ingredients you use to make something different.
 You might add another type of fruit or two to create a more complex pie or use some spices to add a little pizzaz to the recipe.
+Even so, if you really want to enjoy a pie without all the work, try one of these pie of the month clubs to sample new flavors and techniques, or just enjoy a great pie for a special occasion.

 Types Of Fruit Pies